MG One

-The MG One (stylised as ONE) is a compact crossover SUV manufactured by Chinese manufacturer SAIC Motor under the MG marque.
+The MG One (stylised as ONE) is a compact crossover SUV manufactured by SAIC Motor and marketed under the MG marque.

 Overview

 The MG One was released on 30 July 2021.
 Its styling adopts the "third-generation family design" of MG, and it is the first vehicle built above the SIGMA architecture.
 Two versions are available with the α version as the sportier variant and the β version as the high tech variant, the variants are differentiated with slight styling differences.

 Powertrain

 The MG One is equipped with the 15C4E 1.5-litre turbocharged engine with a maximum output of 133 kW.